Your Travel Team

 These are the trips we're researching for you for this year.

 19 - 22 May - three nights half-board in a four star hotel in Mar Menor with visits to Santa Pola, a guided visit to the Roman Theatre in Cartagena, La Zenia shopping outlet and the Cuanta y Tres factory (with tastings!).
+This trip is now full.

 July - Cirque du Soleil Alicante.
+This trip is now full.

 2 - 9 October - eight nights in Mallorca visiting some of the UNESCO world Heritage sites.
 We’ll take a dramatic wooden train journey through the hills to the village of Soller and see the caves of Drach and spend a day at the spectacular Cap de Formentor.
 We'll be staying in a 4* Adults Only hotel, half board, and travel by ferry direct from Denia.
+This trip is now full.

 November - day trip to Elche with a guided tour of the old town, a guided tour of the UNESCO World Heritage Site El Palmeral before having lunch in the beautiful four star Hotel Jardin Milenio.

-13 December- sightseeing/Christmas shopping day trip to Valencia.
+7 December- sightseeing/Christmas shopping day trip to Valencia.

 23 - 27 December - four nights full board in Hotel Kaktus, Albir, where we had such a good time last year.